rspeed/Asteroid-Mining-to-Optimize-Propellant-Depot-Costs/index.md

 Launch multiple small and inexpensive spacecraft to visit and analyze the most promising targets.

 * COTS small satellite buses
-* Spectral analizer to find surface ice
+* Spectral analyzer to find surface ice
 * Ground-penetrating radar to see shallow sub-surface structure

 First pass around the asteroid is performed at high altitude, using the radar sensor to map surface.
 Ground-penetration doesn't work at that range, but the asteroid's shape can be mapped in high fidelity.
 Find potential hazards to avoid during a low-level pass.